wshager/dcssstore/README.md

 * or simply a string (like cssText)

 Add/put/remove directives:
-* styleSheetName: the stylesheet to use when adding/updating/removing css rules
+* `styleSheetName`: the stylesheet to use when adding/updating/removing css rules
-* overwrite: a boolean indicating that the existing rule with the provided selector is to be overwritten.
+* `overwrite`: a boolean indicating that the existing rule with the provided selector is to be overwritten.
-* existingRule: update styles for this specific rule.
+* `existingRule`: update styles for this specific rule.
+When this is set, `overwrite` will be ignored.
-* property: in case of remove, remove this property only.
+* `property`: in case of remove, remove this property only.

 ## _QueryMixin

 Expand the query to an object, using one or more of the following keys:

-* selector: the selector text to match.
+* `selector`: the selector text to match.
-* cssText: the cssText to match (requires the _PatternMixin to match on globbing patterns).
+* `cssText`: the cssText to match (requires the _PatternMixin to match on globbing patterns).
-* style./attr/: match an attribute in the style object.
+* `style.*attr*`: match an attribute in the style object.

 ## _PatternMixin